randallmitchell/Android-Q-Project-Template/README.md

 ```
 @workspace Create a new feature module for user authentication
 @docs/patterns Implement data loading with proper error handling
-@feature-example Add unit tests for the ViewModel
+@feature-example Add unit tests for the TodoViewModel
+@library-ui Create a new Material Design component
 ```

 ### Context Loading